NicolaeIotu/racepacks/README.md

 For more examples see 'examples' folder.

 ## Others
+When running with Node.js, **racepacks** will redirect output and errors of the code being tested to a file located in the system temporary folder i.e. '/tmp/racepacks/racepacks_20201120_25101PM' (OS dependant).
+If required you can further analyze the output if any.

+When running in browser extra content may appear in the console.

+**racepacks** itself runs single threaded and in order to ensure the fairness of the tests a custom rotational order is used.
+This means that the functions being tested are rotated in such a way that multiple runs of each test are executed and for each of these runs the order of the functions is changed.
+If the tests time difference obtained after running Racepacks is small or comparable, it is recommended to run it a couple of times more.
+This is because even if special provisions are in place Racepacks cannot ensure constant processor time for the tests.
+If you know how to do this please contact the author :)

-**racepacks** itself runs single threaded and was meant to handle directly synchronous instructions only.
+**racepacks** was meant to handle directly synchronous instructions.
 While testing multithreading and/or async instructions might work, it's not guaranteed that the results will be accurate at this stage.

 **racepacks** is &copy; Copyright 2020 Nicolae Iotu, nicolae.g.iotu@gmail.com